Jefferson-Henrique/GetOldTweets-python/README.md

 [![Build Status](https://travis-ci.org/Mottl/GetOldTweets-python3.svg?branch=master)](https://travis-ci.org/Mottl/GetOldTweets-python3)

-This is a fork of the original Jefferson Henrique's [GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python) with necessary patches for **Python 3** since the original code has not been updated for a long time.
+GetOldTweets-python3 is an improvement fork of the original Jefferson Henrique's [GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python).
+It fixes issues with **Python 3** and adds features such as searching tweets over multiple users accounts.
 Python 2 support was removed from this fork.

 ## Details